Luckyluuuc/GPTmodel/README.md

 To utilize the model, simply launch the main notebook, which is a cleaned version of the GPT model at the word level.
 The notebook includes monitoring of the loss using the Weights and Biases library, as well as saving of the weights during training.

 You can customize all the hyperparameters according to your needs and then execute the code.
 Feel free to modify the training corpus.
-Also, remember to set the word_level boolean variable to the appropriate value based on whether you want to train your model at the character level or the word level.
+Also, remember to set the **word_level boolean** variable to the appropriate value based on whether you want to train your model at the **character level** or the **word level**.

 ## result

-Here is samples of the best output I could get from training the model for a relatively short duration, typically between 30 minutes and 1 hour.
-Although it is not flawless, the generated text shows a somewhat coherent structure and word sequences that are close to having a consistent meaning.
-We can imagine achieving considerably better results by upscaling the model (augmenting the number of heads, expanding the context, and extending the training duration etc..).
+Here is samples of the best output I could get from training the model for a relatively short duration, typically between **20 - 30 minutes** (on a T4 GPU provided by google colab).
+Although it is not flawless, the generated text shows a somewhat **coherent structure** and word sequences that are close to having a consistent meaning.
+We can imagine achieving considerably better results by **upscaling** the model (augmenting the number of heads, expanding the context, and extending the training duration etc..).

 ### At character level